 You can also talk to your doctor, nurse, or other health care providers.
-You can also contact your American Cancer Society at 1-800-227-2345 or visit our Web site, www.cancer.org for information about all aspects of breast cancer, from causes and prevention, to diagnosis and treatment.
+The American Cancer Society has information about all aspects of breast cancer, from causes and prevention, to diagnosis and treatment.
+Contact us at 1-800-227-2345 or visit our website, www.cancer.org.

 More information from your American Cancer Society